- Symptoms of B12 deficiency

 |Chlorella tablets||100 mcg||Eukaryotic microalgae Chlorella sp.
 Dose varies considerably by product, check labels.
 Based on 100g of dried weight.|

-Popular in Japan, and also called laver, Nori is a sea vegetable that has high amounts of bioavailable B12, as well as iron.
-4 Nori provides one of the best, if not the best, plant based option for vegetarians looking for more B12 in the diet.
+Popular in Japan, and also called laver, is a sea vegetable that has high amounts of bioavailable B12, as well as iron.
+4 Nori provides one of the best, if not the best, plant based options for vegetarians and vegans looking for more B12 in the diet.
 Nori is widely available online and comes in dried flakes that can be sprinkled on salads, in smoothies, or even added to most dinner entrees.
-I have seen a few of the Vegan families at Casa de Luz in Austin sprinkling Nori flakes on their kid’s food.

 Note: only two species of Nori contain bioavailable B12: dried green laver (Enteromorphasp.) and purple laver (Porphyra sp.)

-To quote this article on vegetarian nutrition that appeared in the Journal Nutrients, most other forms of algae have only trace amounts, if any, B12:
+A 2014 article, on vegetarian nutrition, notes that most other forms of algae have only trace amounts, if any, B12:

 Dried green laver (Enteromorphasp.) and purple laver (Porphyra sp.) are the most widely consumed edible algae, and they contain substantial amounts of Vitamin B12 (approximately 63.6 μg/100 g dry weight and 32.3 μg/100 g dry weight, respectively).
 However, excluding these two genera, other edible algae contain zero or only traces of Vitamin B12.